Are you searching for ideas for educational toys for your preschooler?

 It must develop a specific skill or multiple skills.
 The kinds I am talking about are:

-I have also chosen toys you will find in a typical preschool classroom.
+These are also the kinds of toys you will find in a typical preschool classroom.
 If it isn’t usually found in a classroom, it’s probably not really that educational.

 This means far less gimmicky items; less flashing lights and batteries; less computer ‘learning’ programs; less developmentally inappropriate learning aids and less pre-planned crafts-in-a-box.